Ada-C7/rails-zoo/README.md

 ### View All Animals
 **Think**:
 - Which route (including controller#action) do you use for viewing _all_ of a given resource?
+Index.
+Route is get '/animals', to: 'animals#index'

 - Which _model method_ do you use to retrieve _every item_ from the database?
+Animal.all

 **Create**:
 1. the route